Update: Adidas Responds & More Facts From Preliminary Ruling Revealed

 In addition to the preliminary injunction it was granted, Adidas is seeking monetary damages and has asked the courts to require that Skechers expel all of its profits from the sales of the alleged knockoffs.

 “Skechers is an ardent brander that goes out of its way to distinguish its products from those of its competitors,” Greenberg said.
 “We believe that none of our styles infringe Adidas’ intellectual property and that there is no likelihood that consumers who see the Skechers styles will be confused in the slightest.
 We believe the final outcome of this legal proceeding will vindicate our position.”

 In the past year, Adidas and Skechers have been involved in several ongoing trademark infringement suits.
 In July 2015, Adidas filed a suit against Sears Holding Corp. and its subsidiary Sears Roebuck & Co. alleging trademark infringement of its signature three-stripe design.
-Skechers was on the receiving end of trademark infringement claims by Nike Inc. in Jan.
-2016 and was among the 31 companies named in Converse’s infamous copyright suit filed in late 2014.
-In July 2015, Skechers levied its own round of copyright accusations against Steve Madden Ltd. for its Go Walk patent.
+Skechers was on the receiving end of patent infringement claims by Nike Inc. in Jan.
+2016 and was among the 31 companies named in Converse’s infamous trademark suit filed in late 2014.
+In July 2015, Skechers levied its own round of patent infringement accusations against Steve Madden Ltd. for its Go Walk patent.